routingblog/arbitration/content/docs/problems.md

 - Overall, the evidence on whether arbitrators follow the law in their awards is inconclusive... analysis of statutes by labor arbitrators often is "cursory and conclusory." [^drahozal1]

 - The lower probability of victory, the lack of class representation, and meager legal fees discourage attorneys from representing individuals in arbitration proceedings.
-This is particularly a problem where the fees will be paid on contigency (most employment and consumer cases). [^stone1] [^privateknappcite3] [^colvin2]
+This is particularly a problem where the fees will be paid on contingency (most employment and consumer cases). [^stone1] [^privateknappcite3] [^colvin2]

 - Arbitration requires the waiver of jury trials.
 While the jury is probably still out on this issue, there is a general perception that arbitrators give smaller awards than juries. [^privateknappcite1]